stefanofa/awesome/TOPICS.md

 ## agent-collaboration

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - :exploding\_head: LobeHub - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.

 ## agent-harness

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - :exploding\_head: LobeHub - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.

 ## plop